lek890/bio/README.md

 Hi There!

 I am a Developer with an eye to building services that scale.
 I am working on serverless these days.
 Also, I feel content when I bring beautiful and thoughtful design to live applications.
-I love to automate stuff and use that time to do something else like watching funny animal videos.
+I love to automate stuff.

 - I like to write:  https://lekshmic.medium.com/ https://dev.to/lek890
 - And to save something for later: Helpful gists: https://gist.github.com/lek890